 A note on Sessions versus Days

-- If you do want to look at lesson attendace, you are confident the number registers a student is on each day stays the same (for example, you have 6 periods in a day, and students are on a unique register for for each period)
+- If you do want to look at lesson attendace, you are confident that the number registers a student is on each day stays the same (for example, you have 6 periods in a day, and students are on a unique register for each period)

-To add the calcuklated field:
+To add the calculated field:

 -

-Add your fomula:
+Add your formula:

 - Set the data type to Integer